splennon/webpresence/lee_blog/content/posts/houseshare_release.md

 ## Houseshare

 Isaac is looking for his break in the city, but first he needs a place to call home.
-He?s been disappointed, sniggered at, outbid and rained on and he?s starting to lose hope.
+He's been disappointed, sniggered at, outbid and rained on and he's starting to lose hope.
 Then out of nowhere he meets an old friend who points him to a vacancy in a house share of four young professional men on the sedate and unassuming Bloomfield Road where his luck takes a turn for the better.
 It all seems too perfect though ... perhaps it is?

 {{< imgwithsize "/books/houseshare_cover_preview.jpg" 230 300 >}}